Updated: Jul 21

-Professor Mufwene is The Frank J. McLoraine Distinguished Service Professor of Linguistics and the College, and is also the Interim Faculty Director at the Center for the Study of Race, Politics, and Culture.
+Professor Mufwene is the Frank J. McLoraine Distinguished Service Professor of Linguistics and the College.
+He is also the Interim Faculty Director at the Center for the Study of Race, Politics, and Culture.

 This interview has been edited for length and clarity.